HackerManOSU/TellTail/living document.md

 1) Layered Architecture
 - In this architecture, our project would have layers such as a presentation layer (handling user input/output), a  logic layer (managing interactions with the AI model), and a data layer (interfacing with any local or API-based data storage).
 - Pros: Makes it easier to maintain and test individual layers, such as updating the API component without affecting the core AI model.
-- Cons: Potential performance overhead due to communication between layers, which could slow down processing of images and result generation.
+- Cons: Potential performance overhead due to communication between layers, which could slow down the processing of images and result generation.

 2) Microservices Architecture
 - This architecture would break down the project into independent services, such as a dedicated image processing service, a pet breed/age detection service, and a separate API fetching service.